kudarap/ratatxt/README.md

 - Console UI on http://localhost:8080
 - REST API on http://localhost:7100
 - MQTT broker on tcp://localhost:1883

+If you are running the server on cloud, open up the ports on public network.

 ### 2. Download and install android app
 *Warning: Only tested the app on Android Nougat 7.1*